montero-melis/2018_replication_sheb-pulv2013/1908_sp13_replic_swe/psychopy_exp/TO-DO_psychopy-script.md

 ## Simplify output data file

-Remove unnecessary (uninformative) columns in generated data files?
+- Remove unnecessary (uninformative) columns in generated data files?

-## Signal for Experimenter to check accuracy of paradiddles

-- A flash (or something) that coincides with the offset of 4th word
-- A counter for the trial to help filling in the "paradiddle error monitor form"
+## Check for possible inconsistencies in the instructions to RAs (see team_instructions)

+Go through them and perhaps merge?